 Traditional Christianity holds that Satan’s “sin” was believing he was equal to God and leading a rebellion against God.
 This rebellious angel is viewed as the one who tempts us to do evil.
 Accordingly, one of the most evil things Satan tempts us to do is believe we are like gods.
 Those who believe in the essential divinity of all life are accused of committing Satan’s sin and of being under his influence as Jesus was accused of when he quoted Psalm 82:6 to defend himself as being the “Son of God” by telling people “you are gods” (John 10:30-36).

 Satan is also believed to have spoken through “the serpent” (Genesis 3:1) to seduce Eve into disobeying God’s command to not eat of the forbidden fruit.
 It is believed that Satan’s ultimate goal is to lead people away from God in order to claim their souls as his own for damnation in hell.
 Satan is also thought to be the adversary of Job (Job 1:6), the tempter of Jesus in the desert (Matthew 4:2-11) and the “secret power of lawlessness” (2 Thessalonians 2:7).
 Before the rebellion in heaven, Satan was viewed to be among the highest of all angels and the “brightest in the sky.”
 It is believed Satan desires to overthrow God and rule heaven itself.
-In mainstream Christianity he is also called the “ruler of the demons” (Matthew 12:24), the “ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient” (Ephesians 2:2) and the “god of this age” who “has blinded the minds of unbelievers” (2 Corinthians 4:4).
+In mainstream Christianity he is also called the “ruler of the demons” (Matthew 12:24), the “ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient” (Ephesians 2:2) and the “god of this world” who “has blinded the minds of unbelievers” (2 Corinthians 4:4).
 Satan’s ultimate fate is described in Revelation 20:

 Bible: “And I saw an angel coming down out of heaven, having the key to the Abyss and holding in his hand a great chain.
 He seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.
 He threw him into the Abyss, and locked and sealed it over him, to keep him from deceiving the nations anymore until the thousand years were ended.
 After that, he must be set free for a short time.”
 (Revelation 20:1-3, NIV)